 Harry Escott first came to prominence in 2005 with his score to the influential psychological thriller Hard Candy, directed by David Slade.
-Since then, Harry has worked with such stellar directorial talents as Eran Creevy on cult Britflick Shifty, Paddy Consadine on his heartbreaking boxing drama Journeyman, Alvaro Delgado on his multi award-winning drama Retablo and, perhaps most prominently, on Steve McQueen’s seminal sophomore film Shame.
+Since then, Harry has worked with such stellar directorial talents as Eran Creevy on cult Britflick Shifty, Paddy Considine on his heartbreaking boxing drama Journeyman, Alvaro Delgado on his multi award-winning drama Retablo and with Steve McQueen on his seminal sophomore film Shame.

 Frequent collaborator with Michael Winterbottom (A Mighty Heart, Road to Guantanamo), last year saw their fifth collaboration in Greed, a caustic satire of the super rich, starring Steve Coogan and David Mitchell.
 Last year also saw him teaming up with PJ Harvey to write the song An Acre Of Land for Clio Barnard’s film Dark River.
 This year, Harry is working with Clio once more on her film Ali & Ava, their fourth collaboration since her ground breaking debut feature The Arbor.